clim-land/clim-land.github.io/research.md

 #### Land use and land cover modelling

-We have conducted land use dynamics simulation and obtained global land use and land cover maps at a 1km resolution for historical periods and various future warming scenarios (Nature Scientific Data,2023, 10: 748.).
+We have conducted land use dynamics simulation and obtained global land use and land cover maps at a 1 km resolution for historical periods and various future warming scenarios (Nature Scientific Data, 2023, 10: 748.).
 By combining the integrated assessment model with cellular automata tools, we obtained land use demands for global 235 river-basin regions and downscaled the land use to a 1km resolution to capture the spatial heterogeneity under the combined effects of anthropogenic activities and climate change.

 We are currently combining crop distribution models and remote sensing data to obtain spatially-explicit cropland maps.
 Our next step is to combine machine learning algorithms and complexity models to realize the optimized simulation of crop pattern evolution.

 #### Environmental impacts and ecosystem service assessment